eastonman/zesty-core/README.md

 ## Feature
 It currently only have kernel, and only print out some naive strings every second.

 It currently don't have any syscall support, and also no userspace development support.

+It just don't have userspace!

+Hopefully by the time some of the system call is implemented, userspace development can simply use any libc implemention.

 ## Build